raoguchi/LoL-Top-Lane-Analysis/README.md

 For our baseline model, we will look simply at Damage to Champs and Champ Type as our exogeneous variables predict how the overall result of the game.

 - The Damage to Champs column will remain as is because it is a quantitative, continous variable.
-- Alternatively, the Champ Type will be One Hot Encoded as they are categorical nominal varaibles.
+- Alternatively, the Champ Type will be One Hot Encoded as it is a categorical nominal variable.

 To view the performance, we will look at the accuracy of the model and compare it to the the actual data vs predicted values from out classification model.